ComboStrap/dokuwiki-docker/README.md

   -p 8081:80 \
   ghcr.io/combostrap/dokuwiki:php8.3-2024-02-06b
 ```
-* any other (Dokuwiki is downloaded and installed)
+* any other any [version](https://github.com/dokuwiki/dokuwiki/releases)  via the `DOKUWIKI_VERSION` environment.
+Dokuwiki is then downloaded and installed.
 ```bash
 docker run \
   --name combo-site-starter \